Smart Ring Health Tracker: What Sensors Actually Matter

 3. Blood Oxygen (SpO2)

 The percentage of hemoglobin carrying oxygen in your blood.
 Normal is 95-100%.
-SpO2 below 90% is clinically concerning.
-For healthy people, the main value of SpO2 tracking is sleep apnea screening — repeated dips during sleep may indicate breathing interruptions worth discussing with a doctor.
+Repeated low overnight readings are worth discussing with a doctor.
+For healthy people, the main value of SpO2 tracking is pattern awareness — repeated dips during sleep may indicate breathing interruptions worth a professional conversation.

 Signal quality from ring: Very good.
-The finger is the clinical standard for pulse oximetry.
+The finger is a strong measurement site for pulse oximetry.

 4. Skin Temperature